 You would want to use the book chapter option

-Distance students can make inter-library loan requests for commentaries available for checkout in Regent Library's general collection.
-Students may request that physical books be shipped to them free of charge (though they are responsible to pay return shipping or bring them to campus) or they may request a book chapter.
+Distance students can make Interlibrary Loan requests for commentaries available for checkout in Regent Library's general collection.
+Students may request that physical books are shipped to them free of charge (though they are responsible to pay return shipping or bring them to campus) or they may request a book chapter.
 Through a book chapter request, you may have pages of a book scanned and made available to you as a PDF.
 This process usually has minimal turnaround time and is available at no cost to you.
 Learn more about Interlibrary Loan here.